Elon Musk resigns as Tesla chairman to settle SEC fraud case

-The Securities and Exchange Commission said Saturday that it reached a proposed settlement of securities fraud charges against Tesla Chairman Elon Musk that would force him to resign his position from the board and levy $40 million in penalties.
+The Securities and Exchange Commission has reached a proposed settlement of securities fraud charges against Tesla’s Elon Musk that would levy $40 million in penalties and force him to resign his position as board chairman.

-Tesla’s stock has been in a free fall since Musk teased, via Twitter, that he was taking the company private—statements the government said were false and damaging to shareholders.
-Musk, who will remain CEO, has insisted he had a gentleman’s agreement with the Saudis that fell through.
+Tesla’s stock has experienced wild swings since the billionaire teased, via Twitter, that he was taking the company private—statements the government said were false and damaging to shareholders.

+Musk, who will remain CEO, said he had a gentleman’s agreement with the Saudis that fell through.
+The government contends Musk had not discussed specific deal terms with potential financing partners, and knew there was uncertainty around the plan.

 “As a result of the settlement, Elon Musk will no longer be Chairman of Tesla, Tesla’s board will adopt important reforms—including an obligation to oversee Musk’s communications with investors—and both will pay financial penalties,” said Steven Peikin, co-director of the SEC’s Enforcement Division, in a statement.
 “The resolution is intended to prevent further market disruption and harm to Tesla’s shareholders.”